-Utopia is a collection of useful commands relating to many aspects of Amstrad computing.
-Although sold as single product, UTOPIA is really a 'library' of programs, all contained on a single ROM chip for convenience.
-Just like a library of books, UTOPIA's commands can be classified by subject:
+UTOPIA is a collection of useful commands relating to many aspects of Amstrad computing.
+Although sold as a single product.
+UTOPIA is really a 'library' of programs, all contained on a single ROM chip for convenience.
+Just like a library of books, UTOPIA's commands can be classified by subject: 1.
+Commands useful to BASIC programmers.
+These include find and replace, move

-- 1. Commands useful to BASIC programmers.
-These include find and replace, move lines, and various commands displaying useful information such as the currently defined variables. - 2.
-Commands relating to files on tape or disc, such as TYPE, DUMP, VERIFY and COPY. - 3.
-Disc user utilities.
-All the essential facilities for the disc users are contained in the ROM.
-With UTOPIA installed there is no longer any need to use your CP/M disc to format or copy a disc. - 4.
-Commands relating to sideways ROMS and external commands.
-These allow all sideways ROMs and all external commands to be listed and also the switching off of selected ROMs. - 5.
-Commands to echo all screen output to either the printer or a file.
+1. Commands useful to BASIC programmers.
+These include find and replace, move lines, and various commands displaying useful information such as the currently defined variables.

+2. Commands relating to files on tape or disc, such as TYPE, DUMP, VERIFY and COPY.

+3. Disc users utilities.
+All the essential facilities for the disc user are contained in the ROM.
+With UTOPIA installed there is no longer any need to use your CP/M disc to format or copy a disc.

+4. Commands relating to sideways ROMS and external commands.
+These allow all sideways ROMs and all external commands to be listed and also the switching off of selected ROMs.

+5. Commands to echo all screen output to either the printer or a file.

-Copyright © Arnor Ltd., 1985
+Copyright (c) Arnor Ltd., 1985